testcontainers/testcontainers-java/docs/index.md

         <version>0.9.7</version>
     </dependency>

-> **Note**: Testcontainers uses the Spotify Docker client library, which in turn depends on JAX-RS and various Jersey libraries.
+> **Note**: Testcontainers uses the docker-java client library, which in turn depends on JAX-RS and various Jersey libraries.
 If your project also uses these, you may need to set appropriate maven dependency exclusions or use `dependencyManagement` to avoid conflicts, on a case-by-case basis.